CombTopDynamics-cat/VolEntropyAlgorithm/README.md

 Next we show the code of the main program, as a summary and description of the algorithm

 VolumeEntropy := proc(R)\
-    # Computes the volume entropy of the presentation R if R is geometric
-    # or reports that R is not geometric otherwise
+    # Computes the volume entropy of the presentation R if R is geometric or else reports that R is not geometric
     # USES: LinearAlgebra library
     # USES: CheckRelations,CyclicOrdering,MinimalBigons,KneadingMatrix procedures